 Prior to filling up, you must review the Residential Recycled Water Fill Station Program document describing regulations for the use of recycled water.
-You must also verify that you are an OMWD customer, certify that you have reviewed proper recycled water use procedures, and receive an ID card and stickers to be used on any water containers to be used for transporting recycled water.
+You must also verify that you are an OMWD customer or a customer designee acting on a customer’s behalf, certify that you have reviewed proper recycled water use procedures, and receive an ID card and stickers to be used on any water containers to be used for transporting recycled water.
 To do so, bring all of the following items with you to the fill station on your first visit.
 No substitutes will be accepted.

-Bring your documentation to the residential fill station during the hours below.
+Bring your documentation to the residential fill station during operating hours.
 The attendant will review your documentation and issue your fill station user card.
 Fill station user cards are non-transferable.

 The attendant will also provide stickers to be affixed to your containers indicating that the containers have been approved for recycled water use.